Signs You Could Be Diabetic

 - Gum disease

 Factors that Contribute to Diabetes

 Certain factors can influence your chances of becoming diabetic.
-While Type II diabetes is often connected with being overweight, genetics play a large part as well.
-If a parent or sibling is diabetic, it may mean you are at a greater risk.
-Other factors include ethnic background- Hispanics and Latino Americans, African Americans, Native Americans, Asian Americans, Pacific Islanders and Alaskan Natives are all ethnic groups that are prone to diabetes.
+While Type II diabetes is often connected with being overweight, genetics also play a large part.
+If a parent or sibling is diabetic, you may be at a greater risk.
+Other factors include ethnic background- Hispanics and Latino Americans, African Americans, Native Americans, Asian Americans, Pacific Islanders, and Alaskan Natives are all ethnic groups that are prone to diabetes.

 Gestational diabetes (developing diabetes while pregnant) may indicate you’re at higher risk for developing Type II diabetes later on.
 Exercising less than 3 times a week may increase your risk factor, so be sure to get plenty of exercise.

 If you suspect you or a loved one is diabetic, make an appointment immediately for testing.
 Treatments and changes in lifestyle and diet can not only prevent the damage from the disease, in some cases but Type II can also even be reversed.